 To illustrate this motion transfer, I dropped a 10 lb. steel ball from heights of 4 inches, 8 inches and 12 inches and measured the disturbance it caused: the bigger the lines, the bigger the disturbance.

-When buying a new bed, most people want to know whether they’ll feel like they’re sinking “into” the mattress or laying “on top” of it.
 To visualize this sinkage, I placed four balls of varying sizes and densities (a 6 lb medicine ball, a 10 lb steel ball, a 50 lb medicine ball, and a 100 lb medicine ball) on the mattress and measured how much they compressed the surface.

-The variations in size, weight and density are meant to simulate different body parts and different sized sleepers.
+The variations in size, weight, and density are meant to simulate different body parts and different sized sleepers.

-- Sleep Trial: 101 days.
+- Sleep Trial – 101 Nights

 |Twin||39" x 75" x 10"||41 lbs||$595|